DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-02-07-user-research-with-candidates-on-showing-provider-data.md

 ---
-title: User research with candidates on surfacing provider data
+title: User research with candidates on showing provider data
-description: Detailing the first round of user research with candidates about surfacing provider data
+description: Detailing the first round of user research with candidates about showing provider data
 date: 2025-02-07
 tags:
   - research